zulip/zulip/docs/subsystems/caching.md

 This is a really important detail.
-It makes it possible for us to do assertions in our tests on the number of database queries or memcached queries are done as part of a particular function/route, and have those checks consistently get the same result (those tests are great for catching bugs where we accidentally do database queries in a loop).
+It makes it possible for us to do assertions in our tests on the number of database queries or memcached queries that are done as part of a particular function/route, and have those checks consistently get the same result (those tests are great for catching bugs where we accidentally do database queries in a loop).
 And it means one can debug failures in the test suite without